Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Theory: Frustration-Breaking

-In the initial step of our calculations we used this procedure to refine $U$, deducing that $U = 11.4$ eV yields the magnetic interactions $J = 7.24$ meV (84.0 K) and $J' = 4.28$ meV (49.7 K), in good agreement with experimental findings \cite{McClarty17} and yielding a coupling ratio $\alpha = 0.592$ for the equilibrium lattice structure.
+In the initial step of our calculations we used this procedure to refine $U$, deducing that $U = 11.4$ eV yields the magnetic interactions $J = 7.24$ meV (84.0 K) and $J' = 4.28$ meV (49.7 K), in good agreement with experimental findings \cite{McClarty17} and giving a coupling ratio $\alpha = 0.592$ for the equilibrium lattice structure.
 We then extended these methods to estimate the phonon-induced modulation of the magnetic interaction parameters by computing the temporal evolution of the frustration-breaking terms, $\Delta J'(t)$.
 For this we evaluated the magnetic interactions in a dense sequence of different ``frozen phonon'' configurations of the lattice.
 Each atom in the SrCu$_2$(BO$_3$)$_2$ structure was displaced by $q_m {\hat u}_{im}$, where $q_m$ is the instantaneous displacement amplitude of excited phonon mode $m$, ${\hat u}_{im}$ denotes the set of normal-mode vectors taken from Ref.~\cite{Homes09}, and we restricted our calculations to $m = a,b$ with $\omega_a = 3.80$ and $\omega_b = 4.60$ THz.
-The displacements of the atoms from equilibrium reduce the lattice symmetry, as represented in Fig.~\ref{uqmf5}(a), and hence require more complex calculations of more interaction parameters in a larger unit cell, as detailed in Sec.~S5 of the SM \cite{sm}.
+The displacements of the atoms from equilibrium reduce the lattice symmetry, as represented in Fig.~\ref{uqmf5}(a), and hence require more complex calculations of more interaction parameters in a larger unit cell, as detailed in App.~G.

 In Fig.~\ref{uqmf5}(b) we show the four different interdimer interaction parameters $(J_1', J_2', J_3', J_4')$ neighboring each vertical spin dimer as functions of the largest scalar phonon displacement amplitude, $q_b$, whose maximum value is $\delta_b$.
+We stress that the parameters $(J_5', J_6', J_7', J_8')$, which we do not show, are different from $(J_1', J_2', J_3', J_4')$ for these specific members of the $E$-symmetric phonon doublets, but are interchanged with them for the other member of the doublet.
+Figure \ref{uqmf5}(b) shows that, while the phonon-induced variations in $J_1$ and $J_2$ are almost quadratic, the interactions $J'_{1,...,4}$ all have significant linear components.
+These result in large values of the frustration-breaking difference interactions, $\Delta J'$, well in excess of 10 K (i.e.~reaching 20-30\% of $J'$ by this estimate).